 The best time to buy a static caravan is when you have all the answers to your questions and they match with your idea of what you had hoped for in a holiday home.
 Sometimes you can get discounted prices at the end of the holiday season but not necessarily on the best caravan parks since the popularity of a park defines how quickly caravans are sold there.
 However, if you are purchasing from a caravan dealer you should always ask about discounts.
 You have nothing to lose by asking and possibly everything to gain.

 There are many more questions to ask before buying a caravan.
-Let us know if you can add to the list.
-Buying a Static Caravan is an important investment and just like any other investment, you should be well informed before you purchase.
+Let us know if you can add to our list “20 Questions to ask before buying a Static Caravan“.
+Buying a Static is an important investment and just like any other investment, you should be well informed before you purchase.